hello-dx/hello-dx.github.io/index.md

 ### Public Role

-Reviewer of International Conference on Pattern Recognition (ICPR).
+Reviewer of International Conference on Pattern Recognition 2020 (ICPR 2020).